-Our firm has many success stories in obtaining justice for those seriously injured in a fall.
+We have many success stories in obtaining justice for those seriously injured in a fall.
 In our experience, insurance companies routinely deny legitimate fall injuries in the hopes that the claimant will simply go away.
-We have discovered that much of the evidence needed to prove a fall case can only be obtained after a lawsuit is filed, subpoenas are sent for the relevant documents and videos, and sworn depositions are taken of the appropriate witnesses.
-After these tasks are accomplished, the “hidden negligence” of the property owner or business may become clear.Is the Store Always Liable for My Fall?
+We have discovered that much of the evidence needed to prove cases for a fall injury can only be obtained after a lawsuit is filed, subpoenas are sent for the relevant documents and videos, and sworn depositions are taken of the appropriate witnesses.
+After these tasks are accomplished, the “hidden negligence” of the property owner or business becomes clear.
+Mr. Hall has successfully handled and tried numerous personal injury cases for severe fall injuries against large grocery store chains, restaurant franchises and national retail stores.
+But, there are special legal requirements that must be shown by a person seriously injured in a fall.Is the Store Always Liable for My Fall?

 The “high gloss” also makes it more difficult for a customer to see moisture or water present on the floor.
 The shine created by the moisture can blend in with the natural gloss or shine already on the floor, particularly depending on the angle of the lighting.
-For this reason, the law places a duty on the business owner to perform routine inspections to discover any slipping hazard that may be present.
-Should the business owner fail to conduct a reasonable inspection, the business may be liable for any fall that occurs.
+For this reason, the law places a duty on the business owner to perform routine inspections to discover any moisture or other slipping hazard that may be present.
+Should the business owner fail to conduct a reasonable inspection, the business may be liable for any fall injury that occurs.

 1) becoming very slippery when wet,

 2) making the moisture difficult to see, and

 3) causing very serious injuries when the customer falls and strikes the unforgiving hard floor.